 We worked closely with Haymarket on the design of their advert for a developer to join their automotive team.
-Not to blow our own trumpet or anything, but the resulting job advert uses a variety of rich content to showcase the Haymarket culture and values.
+The resulting job advert uses a variety of rich content to showcase the Haymarket culture and values.

 Haymarket are rightly proud of their collaborative culture and learning opportunities, so they wanted a creative job posting that lead with their culture, rather than the job description.
 Developers are in high demand, so taking a fresh approach to their job advert helps their role to stand out from the competition.

 Despite lots of innovation around content and recruitment marketing channels, the actual structure of a job description in a job advert is still very formulaic.
 They’re long, wordy and far too often packed with an unrealistic set of “requirements”.
 Red Bull have changed that.
 Their job postings are broken down into clear, manageable sections, using different formats, font styles and section colours to help jobseekers navigate the ad and skim read effectively.

 What do you think of these trends?
 As we continue into 2020, we're expecting to see more bespoke content being used in innovative ways across job advertising.
 With the competition for top candidates predicted to remain high, employers will continue to explore more and more creative ways of posting their job adverts.